ViktorBusk/LunarChad/README.md

 ```sh
 git clone https://github.com/ViktorBusk/LunarChad.git ~/.config/lvim/
 ```
 Start LunarVim by entering `lvim` in a terminal.
-Install the required plugins with `:PackerSync` inside lvim.
+Install the required plugins with `:PackerSync` inside the editor.

 ## Configuration

-To configure **LunarChad** simply change the contents of `~/.config/lvim/config.lua`. **LunarChad** specifc configurations are sourced in this file. **LunarChad** uses an additional minimalistic customization layer `lvim.custom`.
-It is used for global settings (mainly appearance) and can be found in `~/.config/lvim/lua/custom/options.lua`.
+To configure **LunarChad** simply change the contents of `~/.config/lvim/config.lua`.
+By default, this file is used to source necessary **LunarChad** modules. **LunarChad** stores its configurations in the table `lvim.custom`.
+It mainly consists of information regarding apperance (colorscheme, bufferline, statusline etc.) and is defined in `~/.config/lvim/lua/custom/options.lua`.

 Example Config: